Most popular and the best day trips from Tel Aviv to take!

 Israel might be a small country geographically speaking.
 But what makes Israel exceptional is the number of famous historic and natural sites.
 Even if you are traveling only to Tel Aviv and you are short with time, you can still take some great day trips from Tel Aviv and see many unique and marvelous sites.

-And although I have traveled Israel and the Middle East independently as a solo female traveler for 2 months, I am aware that the majority of you most likely have much less time to spend on your trip to Israel.
-That’s why I am here to help you to experience the most of your trip even if you are planning only to travel to Tel Aviv.
+I have traveled to Israel, Jordan, and Egypt independently for 2 months.
+But I am aware that the majority of you most likely have much less time to spend traveling to Israel.
+That’s why I am here to help you to experience the most of your Israel trip even if you are planning to travel only to Tel Aviv.

 Take a look at my list of best trips from Tel Aviv, and you might get surprised to find out some truly great options.